tringi/win32-dpi/README.md

 * It's error-prone to call GetSystemMetrics wherever needed and scale manually, precompute these
 * Mostly everything derives metrics from font size: recreate fonts on DPI change, remember height, rescale accordingly
 * Window and Taskbar icons sizes change too

+## Additional

+* The example also shows how to track "TextScaleFactor" for UWP apps, see Settings > Accessibility > Text size, and apply it to Win32 window content scaling.

 ## Manifest